Research-Based

 Claims vs. Reality

-Earlier in the review, we took a close look at some of the various claims Phillips’ makes with their Colon Health Daily Probiotic formula.
-After taking a long and hard look at this supplement, there’s certainly a lot to like when compared to other probiotics.
+Earlier in this review, we examined various claims Phillips’ makes about their Colon Health formula.
+After thorough analysis, this supplement offers considerable advantages compared to other probiotics.

-For example, Align Probiotic only contains one strain of probiotic (Bifidobacterium longum) — opposed to the three found in Phillips’ Colon Health Probiotic.
-Since both of them are generally found in the same department stores and online retailers, you can certainly see why Phillips’ Colon Health Probiotic is a better option.
+For example, Align Probiotic contains only one probiotic strain (Bifidobacterium longum)—versus the three in Phillips’ Colon Health Probiotic.
+Since both are typically found in the same stores and online retailers, Phillips’ Colon Health Probiotic clearly provides better value.

-While the formula is designed to support the claims, that doesn’t guarantee anything.
-The supplement hasn’t been evaluated by the FDA, despite the amount of research around these strains.
-It’s a well-built formula, but it won’t work for everyone.
+While the formula supports these claims, it doesn’t guarantee results.
+The supplement hasn’t received FDA evaluation, despite extensive research on these strains.
+It’s a well-constructed formula, but won’t work for everyone.

 Phillips’ Colon Health Probiotic Alternatives

-I wouldn’t really consider Align Probiotic a competitor, especially since it’s a one-strain formula and costs over $60 for a two-month supply — opposed to the $22 it costs for Phillips’ Colon Health Probiotic.
+I wouldn’t consider Align Probiotic a true competitor, especially since it’s a single-strain formula costing over $60 for two months—compared to Phillips’ Colon Health Probiotic’s $22 price point.

-With that being said, there are a few supplements that give Phillips’ Colon Health Probiotic a run for their money.
-Let’s take a look at two of our favorites — including Daily Care Probiotic and Seed Synbiotic Subscription.
+That said, several supplements give Phillips’ Colon Health Probiotic strong competition.
+Let’s examine two favorites: Daily Care Probiotic and Seed Synbiotic Subscription.

 Daily Care Probiotic

-Much like Phillips’ Colon Health Probiotic and Align Probiotic, Daily Care Probiotic is found in most department stores.
-We like this probiotic because it offers a diverse range of strains.
-In fact, there are a total of 12 different strains in their formula.
+Like Phillips’ Colon Health Probiotic and Align Probiotic, Daily Care Probiotic is available in most department stores.
+We favor this probiotic for its diverse strain selection—featuring 12 different strains total.

-The Lactobacillus blend (total of 7 billion CFU) includes L. acidophilus, L. rhamnosus, L. bulgaricus, L. fermentum, L. helveticus, L. brevis, and L. reuteri.
-The Bifidobacterium blend (total of 3 billion CFU) contains B. breve, B. lactis, B. longum, B. bifidum, and B. infantis.
+The Lactobacillus blend (7 billion CFU total) includes L. acidophilus, L. rhamnosus, L. bulgaricus, L. fermentum, L. helveticus, L. brevis, and L. reuteri.
+The Bifidobacterium blend (3 billion CFU total) contains B. breve, B. lactis, B. longum, B. bifidum, and B. infantis.

-Daily Care Probiotic also contains 100mg of Inulin to provide the probiotics with prebiotics.
-That means your live microorganisms get the food they need to perform their best.
-A two-month supply of this costs you around $50, as opposed to the $22 it costs for Colon Health.
+Daily Care Probiotic also includes 100mg of Inulin to provide prebiotics for the probiotics, ensuring your live microorganisms receive necessary nourishment for optimal performance.
+A two-month supply costs around $50, compared to Colon Health’s $22.

 Seed Synbiotic Subscription

-If you’re looking for more of a modern experience with probiotics, Seed Synbiotic Subscription is definitely for you.
-As the name suggests, this formula contains both probiotics and prebiotics, which is what synbiotic means.
+For a modern probiotic experience, Seed Synbiotic Subscription is ideal.
+As the name indicates, this formula contains both probiotics and prebiotics (synbiotic).

-In total, there are over 53 billion AFU per capsule.
-The capsules are scientifically designed with 2-in-1 delivery technology.
-The outer prebiotic capsule provides the food, and then the inner probiotic capsule delivers the live bacteria.
+Each capsule provides over 53 billion AFU.
+The capsules feature scientifically designed 2-in-1 delivery technology: the outer prebiotic capsule provides nourishment, while the inner probiotic capsule delivers live bacteria.

 Final Verdict: Phillips’ Colon Health Probiotic

-All in all, Phillips’ Colon Health Probiotic is a fine choice.
-It’d be better with prebiotics and a more diverse group of strains, but it should benefit your gut nonetheless.
+Overall, Phillips’ Colon Health Probiotic is a solid choice.
+While it would benefit from prebiotics and more diverse strains, it should still support gut health effectively.

 Overall Rating: